The Impressions Show with Culshaw and Stephenson

-The Impressions Show (also known as The Impressions Show with Culshaw and Stephenson) is a British comedy sketch show which stars impressionists Jon Culshaw and Debra Stephenson.
+The Impressions Show (also known as The Impressions Show with Culshaw and Stephenson) is a British sketch comedy show starring impressionists Jon Culshaw and Debra Stephenson.
 A second series began broadcasting on 14 November 2010 and ended on 23 December 2010.
 A third series started on 26 October 2011 at 8.30pm on BBC One.
-The show was nominated for a National Television Award in the category of Comedy in 2011, however it failed to make the top 4.
+The show was nominated for a National Television Award in the category of Comedy in 2011, but failed to make the top four.

 Characters

 This is not the complete list but a list of the most common celebrities parodied in the show.